evanTheTerribleWarrior/doom-redis/README.md

 -   Player Performance over time (Redis Timeseries)

+-   WORK IN PROGRESS: Vector Search for various cases (e.g. notify player for optimal weapon in a certain region)

 -   Data separation per Doom WAD and per Map

 -   Using Redis pipeline to execute operations more efficiently